2PM: Musical style and themes

 2PM's overall musical style has generally been described as being musically rooted in the R&B genre, often combined with electronic influences.
 Academic Crystal S. Anderson opined that their later discography strongly leaned towards the R&B genre of "quiet storm" as the group transitioned into a sophisticated and mature masculine concept, beginning with the 2013 album Grown.

 They have occasionally experimented with genres; for example, "Go Crazy!", the lead single of the eponymously named 2014 album, was described as "[straddling] the line" between funk and EDM.
-The songs in their older discography range from pop ballads such as "At Times" (문득), to emotional dance tracks such as "Without U" and "I'll Be Back", to party anthems such as "Hands Up".
-Their Japanese discography also explores music genres and dance styles not as prominent in their Korean discography, such as their track "Merry-Go-Round" exploring the pop rock genre or the choreography of their single "Beautiful" featuring vogueing.
+The songs in their discography range from pop ballads such as "At Times" (문득), to emotional dance tracks such as "Without U" and "I'll Be Back", to party anthems such as "Hands Up".
+Their Japanese discography also explores music genres and dance styles not as prominent in their Korean discography, such as their track "Merry-Go-Round" exploring the pop rock genre or the choreography of their single "Beautiful" featuring voguing.

 Some of their songs garnered attention due to the overtly sensual nature of the lyrics.
-The self-composed "Make Love" from Gentlemen's Game was notably banned by the Korean Broadcasting System due to its lyrics describing one's desire to make love with a lover.
+The self-composed "Make Love" from Gentlemen's Game was notably banned by the Korean Broadcasting System due to its lyrics describing one's desire to have sex with a lover.